-For those of you that have read about my love affair with the outdoors in the past, you know that this kind of adventure was a bit of a stretch for me.
+For those of you who have read about my love affair with the outdoors in the past, you know that this kind of adventure was a bit of a stretch for me.
 But sometimes you have to face your fears!

-And if I can survive anyone can.
+And if I can survive, anyone can.
 Here’s a quick guide about how to experience South Africa and all its beauty from the ultimate indoor girl.

 Table Mountain – Cape Town

-To be clear I took a cable car up which takes about 5 minutes.
+To be clear, I took a cable car up which takes about 5 minutes.
 It spins around a full 360 degrees so you can experience the views in the safety of a glass vehicle.

-But don’t worry I still climbed around at the top of the mountain for a couple of hours and experienced the death defying cliffs with no barriers.
+But don’t worry, I still climbed around at the top of the mountain for a couple of hours and experienced the death defying cliffs with no barriers.
 Fortunately, you can easily spot them by all of the dumb people taking selfies.

 Kirstenbosch National Botanical Gardens – Cape Town

-Nobody told me on top of everything else I was going to have to deal with dinosaurs!
+Nobody told me on top of everything else, I was going to have to deal with dinosaurs!
 I didn’t get that close because it’s all fun and games at the beginning then they turn on you.